 Marina Frolova-Walker FBA is Professor of Music History at the University of Cambridge and a Fellow of Clare College, where she is also Director of Studies in Music.
-From September 2019 she will be Gresham Professor of Music.
+She is also currently Gresham Professor of Music.

 ‘I was born and educated in Moscow.
 My alma mater is the Moscow Conservatoire College (Merzlyakovka), where I was fortunate to study with legendary teachers such as Ekaterina Tsareva and Viktor Frayonov.
 My education continued at the Moscow Conservatoire proper, where I was an undergraduate and then a graduate student during the exciting times of Gorbachev, perestroika and the demise of the Soviet Union.
 In 1994 I defended my PhD thesis on Schumann’s symphonies and their influence on Russian music, and in the same year moved to the United Kingdom (for personal, rather than political reasons).
 Before coming to Cambridge in 2000, I taught at the University of Ulster, Goldsmiths College London and the University of Southampton.